yihui-hu/pidgin/README.md

 ## How to use:

-1. Download the extension from the Chrome Web Store (currently pending review)
+1. Download the extension from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/pidgin/maikbdfilhceffcfpenbfcgohpgnjmem?hl=en&authuser=6)
 2. Login to your Are.na account
 3. Provide the Are.na channel(s) that you want the tweets to connect to
 4. You can leave one or both channel inputs blank if you don't wish to connect one or both types of tweets